-BUSINESS & COMMERCIAL LITIGATION ATTORNEY IN MIAMI
+BUSINESS & COMMERCIAL LITIGATION ATTORNEYS IN MIAMI, FL

 Miami Business Disputes

 Morgan and Morgan’s Business Trial Group represents clients in all types of commercial disputes in Miami and throughout South Florida.
 Unlike at other large corporate law firms, our Miami business litigation attorneys work on a contingency fee basis, so we do not charge upfront, hourly fees.

 We are uniquely focused on providing the highest quality legal representation and maximizing each client’s recovery.
 The Business Trial Group’s attorneys have been honored as Best Lawyers in America, Florida Super Lawyers, Florida’s Legal Elite, Martindale-Hubbell AV Preeminent, and America’s Elite Trial Lawyers.

 The best evidence of our merit, however, is the tens of millions of dollars of judgments and settlements we have attained for our clients.
 To speak with our Miami business attorneys and receive a free confidential review of your case, call us today at 877.667.4265 or fill out our free case review form.

 Business Trial Group attorneys are experienced at handling a wide variety of business, corporate, and securities lawsuits.
 Click on the tabs below to learn more about our common practice areas:

 Business Trial Group lawyers handle a wide variety of contract disputes on behalf of businesses and individuals in a multitude of industries.

 Our Miami breach-of-contract attorneys commonly represent clients on a contingency fee basis in lawsuits arising from: the purchase or sale of a business; collection of promissory notes or business debts; breach of employment contracts, shareholder agreements, and commercial leases; and other similar disputes.